tahagulboy/member-tracking-system/README.md

 - Editing Administrator Information

 Features of the Member Panel
 - Viewing, Editing Personal Information
 - View the Dues Information
 - View Donation Information

-Technologies Used:

-- HTML/CSS
-- Bootstrap
-- PHP
-- MYSQL (database)

 Setup:
 1) Download all the files and upload them to your server.
-2) Transfer the database in the backups folder to your mysql server.
+2) İmport yedekler.sql(in yedekler folder) to your mysql server.
-3) Settings in the static folder.edit your database information in a php file.

-That's the setup.

-Projeden Resimler
+3) Edit ayarlar.php(in static folder) for your server settings.

+Images

 ![alt text](https://i.hizliresim.com/j1ocm7v.png)
 ![alt text](https://i.hizliresim.com/56uopx6.png)